Hubbell (HUBB) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the electrical products manufacturer had lost 9.15% over the past month.
-This has lagged the Industrial Products sector's loss of 5.22% and the S&P 500's gain of 0.25% in that time.
+Coming into today, shares of the electrical products manufacturer had lost 5.98% in the past month.
+In that same time, the Industrial Products sector lost 4.45%, while the S&P 500 gained 0.27%.

 Hubbell will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $2.46, up 16.04% from the prior-year quarter.
+On that day, Hubbell is projected to report earnings of $2.46 per share, which would represent year-over-year growth of 16.04%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.25 billion, up 7.72% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $11.27 per share and revenue of $5.24 billion.
-These totals would mark changes of +6.12% and +5.83%, respectively, from last year.
+HUBB's full-year Zacks Consensus Estimates are calling for earnings of $11.27 per share and revenue of $5.24 billion.
+These results would represent year-over-year changes of +6.12% and +5.83%, respectively.

 It is also important to note the recent changes to analyst estimates for Hubbell.
-Recent revisions tend to reflect the latest near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.36% higher.
-Hubbell currently has a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 0.36% higher within the past month.
+Hubbell is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that Hubbell has a Forward P/E ratio of 20.43 right now.
-Its industry sports an average Forward P/E of 20.43, so we one might conclude that Hubbell is trading at a no noticeable deviation comparatively.
+Looking at its valuation, Hubbell is holding a Forward P/E ratio of 20.98.
+This represents a no noticeable deviation compared to its industry's average Forward P/E of 20.98.

-Also, we should mention that HUBB has a PEG ratio of 2.04.
+It is also worth noting that HUBB currently has a PEG ratio of 2.1.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Manufacturing - Electrical Utilities stocks are, on average, holding a PEG ratio of 2.04 based on yesterday's closing prices.
+Manufacturing - Electrical Utilities stocks are, on average, holding a PEG ratio of 2.1 based on yesterday's closing prices.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.